Yuisbean/WebMConverter/README.md

 * Only works on Windows (I assume Linux users don't need GUIs)

 This software is released under the MIT license.
 See [LICENSE.md](https://github.com/WebMBro/WebMConverter/blob/master/LICENSE.md).

+This fork of Webm for Gits has a much more appealing and kawaii name.
+Fell free to think of your favourite Tsundere as you use this.